carteralbrecht/Pomodoro-Timer/README.md

 This application will allow the user to manage their time using a 15-3-10 (minutes) Pomodoro format.
 This will divide the time spent working into easy to manage intervals and increase overall productivity.

 ## Inspiration
-I wrote this application to gain experience with GUI design, and to solve the problem of overworking myself without taking necessary breaks to collect my thoughts.
+I wrote this application to gain some experience with GUI design, and to solve the problem of overworking myself without taking necessary breaks to collect my thoughts.